• Skip to primary navigation

 20. Jazz Apples

-These sweet, juicy apples were first bred in New Zealand in the late 20th century by crossing a Royal Gala apple and a Braeburn apple.
+Jazz apples are sweet and were first bred in New Zealand in the late 20th century by crossing a Royal Gala apple and a Braeburn apple.

 You can recognize them by their distinctive red and yellow striped skin.
 Jazz apples are available in supermarkets from October to April in the Northern Hemisphere and March to June in the Southern Hemisphere.